dyfer08/UnityTools/README.md

   ```csharp
   SaveManager.UpdateData(string DataKey, string DataValue);
   ```
 - Get a save data value.
 Return the requested value as a string.
-If the key doesn't exist it returns "No data";
+If the key doesn't exist it returns the value "No data".
   ```csharp
   SaveManager.GetData(string DataKey);
   ```